jacintoi/course-project-group_1019/analysis/submitted/Video_Game_Analysis.md

 | Rating            |the ESRB rating of the game (according to the ESRB [ratings guide](https://www.esrb.org/ratings-guide/))|
 *critics are considered to be "Metacritic staff", non-Critics are considered to be Metacritic subscribers*

+*Note: unless **all** entries for two particular videogame are **identical**, those two videogames are not identical, i.e. two videogames may have the same name, but are listed separately as their platforms may differ*

 All analysis performed first cleans the data as described below:
   - removing all rows with N/A entries
   - removing user scores with TBD